Cherreads

 Lord Manderly cleared his throat.
 His heavy frame shifted uneasily in his seat.
 "With respect, Lord Stark, even the oldest records are vague.
 Maesters say the Long Night happened thousands of years ago.
 How can we be certain it was real?
 And even if it was, why would it return now?"

 Greatjon Umber leaned forward, thick arms crossed.
 "I'll follow you into any fight, Stark, but I need to see the enemy first.
 Until then, these are campfire tales.
 No offense meant."
-He glanced at Manny, then back at Ned.
+He glanced at Matt, then back at Ned.

 From the back, young Lord Cerwyn muttered, "He could be a spy from the South."